adam2392/adam2392.github.io.old/content/blog/travel/Europe/Travel Blog - Amsterdam.md

 #### 1. De Gooyer Windmill (and Brewery!)
 This is an old windmill that was renovated to become a brewery at the bottom.
 Come here and take a photo of the picturesque windmill and have some great locally brewed beers!

 The brewery is only open till 8PM though.
-There is also a great burrito (Burrito Annonymous) place across the street, which is great if you're missing Mexican food.
+There is also a great burrito (Burrito Anonymous) place across the street, which is great if you're missing Mexican food.

 #### 2. Red Light District
 Sex shows, prostitutes in windows, sex shops and a very red lit district.